edgecomllc/eupf/docs/load-testing.md

 # Load testing

-we are testing with 2 tools:
+We are testing with 2 tools:

 * iperf
 * mtr

-Testing scenarios:

-* tcp throughput to iperf via cluster network
-* tcp throughput to iperf via open5gs upf
+We have 3 testing scenarios:

-* tcp throughput to iperf via eupf
+* tcp throughput to neighbor pod

-* latency to iperf via cluster network
-* latency to iperf via open5gs upf
-* latency to iperf via eupf

-* latency to google public DNS via cluster network
-* latency to google public DNS via open5gs upf
+* latency to neighbor pod
-* latency to google public DNS via eupf
+* latency to google public DNS

 ## Open5gs